A2Amir/Natural-Language-Processing-with-Deep-Learning/README.md

 # Natural-Language-Processing-with-Deep-Learning

-<p style='text-align: justify;'> Your Text NLP deals with the use of human languages by a computer.
+<p style='text-align: justify;'> NLP deals with the use of human languages by a computer.
 [GBC16, p.
 461] It has many different applications, which all refer to humans’ unstructured natural language.
 For example, its application areas are machine translation, speech recognition,dialog systems, named entity recognition, information retrieval and text classification.Thus, the domain of NLP encompasses all interactions between a computer and a human,by the use of written or spoken natural language.

 The difficulties of NLP consist of all components of natural language, such as